labinhood/serverless-aws-good-practices/README.md

 Our team also wanted to be able to add and update fast and efficiently our good practices across multiple Serverless projects as they evolved, the plugin mechanism of the Serverless Framework provided such means, and here we are :)

-#### Standard Resource Tags (setStandardResourceTags = True)
+#### Standard Resource Tags (createStandardResourceTags = True)

 AWS resource tags are of great help for reporting, specially in a multi-account and/or multi-application environment, given they can provide high level views of cost across the organization by combinining those tags in different ways. e.g. how much all AppEnv = 'staging' resources are costing us across departments, or only those of Department = 'marketing', etc.

-With the **setStandardResourceTags** config prop set to true (default), the plugin adds a set of standard tags to the following resources created by the Serverless application during deployment:
+With the **createStandardResourceTags** config prop set to true (default), the plugin adds a set of standard tags to the following resources created by the Serverless application during deployment:

 - AWS::ApiGateway::Stage
 - AWS::CloudFront::Distribution